IMEC

-Interuniversity Microelectronics Centre (IMEC) is an international research & development organization, active in the fields of nanoelectronics and digital technologies, with headquarters in Belgium.
-Luc Van den hove has served as President and CEO since 2009.
+Interuniversity Microelectronics Centre (IMEC; officially stylised as imec) is an international research & development organization, active in the fields of nanoelectronics and digital technologies with headquarters in Belgium.
+Luc Van den hove has served as president and CEO since 2009.

-In September 2016, imec merged with the Flemish digital research center, iMinds.
+IMEC has more than 5,500 employees and researchers for advanced semiconductor R&D activities, also including system scaling, silicon photonics, artificial intelligence, beyond 5G communications and sensing technologies.
+In 2022, IMEC's revenue (P&L) totaled 846 million euro.

 Overview

-Imec employs around 4,000 researchers from more than 90 countries; it has numerous facilities dedicated to research and development around the world, including 12,000 square meters of cleanroom capacity for semiconductor processing.
-The imec headquarters are located in Leuven.
+IMEC employs more than 5,500 researchers from more than 90 countries; it has numerous facilities dedicated to research and development around the world, including 12,000 square meters of cleanroom capacity for semiconductor processing.
+The IMEC headquarters are located in Leuven.